Linear density: Linear mass density

 The SI unit of linear mass density is the kilogram per meter (kg/m).

 Linear density of fibers and yarns can be measured by many methods.
 The simplest one is to measure a length of material and weigh it.
 However, this requires a large sample and masks the variability of linear density along the thread, and is difficult to apply if the fibers are crimped or otherwise cannot lay flat relaxed.
 If the density of the material is known, the fibers are measured individually and have a simple shape, a more accurate method is direct imaging of the fiber with a scanning electron microscope to measure the diameter and calculation of the linear density.
 Finally, linear density is directly measured with a vibroscope.
 The sample is tensioned between two hard points, mechanical vibration is induced and the fundamental frequency is measured.

+Generalization: lineic quantities

+The qualifier lineic is recommended in the International System of Quantities (ISO 80000-1) to denote the quotient of any physical quantity by length.

+The expressions "per unit length" or "linear ... density" (or simply "density") are also often used, with resulting units involving reciprocal metre (m−1), for example: